VMarkos/fr-hack/notes.md

 #### Predicting Temperature

 **Idea:** We first predict temperature based on past data and then spot any MHWs by properly annotating our predictions.

+## Expert Feedback

+Consider using some sort of fish data from various locations (?)